bitfalls/bitfalls_content/03-unstoppable/en_US/final.md

 <blockquote class="twitter-tweet" data-lang="en"><p lang="en" dir="ltr">Confirmed: Social media slowdown for many users detected in <a href="https://twitter.com/hashtag/Turkey?src=hash">#Turkey</a> after <a href="https://twitter.com/hashtag/Russia?src=hash">#Russia</a> ambassador shooting broadcast ban<a href="https://t.co/Fga9p84TIq">https://t.co/Fga9p84TIq</a> <a href="https://t.co/V8jyjWW6mS">pic.twitter.com/V8jyjWW6mS</a></p>&mdash; Turkey Blocks (@TurkeyBlocks) <a href="https://twitter.com/TurkeyBlocks/status/810916025189486592">December 19, 2016</a></blockquote>
 <script async src="//platform.twitter.com/widgets.js" charset="utf-8"></script>

 Whereas that may not seem like a big problem because the majority of the network will stay operational, one coordinated attack on the level of, for example, all of Europe, would be fatal to the average user who just got into the crypto game.
 Even worse, all the IP addresses of Bitcoin users are public, so without hiding them via Tor or similar tools the users are susceptible to being tracked down and identified - and as we've seen in the case of Turkey above, even Tor traffic is blockable.
-More about *real* anonymity in cryptocurrency [here][anonymous-en].
+More about *real* anonymity in cryptocurrency in an upcoming post.

 Furthermore, hiding of Bitcoin traffic with something like Tor is only partially doable.
 Bitcoin needs the public internet to live - at least a part of it, at least one country needs to stay public with it (unhidden) for the global system to work.
 This makes another attack vector possible - the government can, once this one actor is identified, just block traffic towards those IPs because they *must* be public.
 At this point we basically enter into a race with the government, each trying to outwit the other and bypass the other's methods.